 \subsection{Survival analysis and effect parametrization}

 Often, ``survival analysis" is performed by analyzing differences in hazard functions, either semi-parametrically through a proportional hazards assumption and Cox regression or through distribution-free hypothesis testing with the logrank test.
 Although such methods are plausible, in the context of causal inference it is more natural to define a specific parameter that quantifies the scientific effect to be estimated.
-In this case, the parameter is the difference in mortality rates between two different treatment regimes: one the status quo intervention, and one the intervention with delayed intubation.
+In this case, the parameter is the difference in mortality rates between two different treatment regimes: one the status quo intervention, and one the intervention with prevented intubation.
 Thus, the form of the parameter is fundamentally no different from treatment effects in non-survival contexts except that censoring is considered.
-To add extra temporal dimensions to the results, one could repeat the analysis for multiple values of follow-up time or delay time, but we have chosen to estimate just one parameter for the current study.
+To add extra temporal dimensions to the results, one could repeat the analysis for multiple values of follow-up time or consider alternative forms of the intervention.